gitcoinco/matching_contracts/README.md

 ### Python Setup

-For the following section you'll need python setup.
-To do this, follow the commands below:
+For the following section you'll need python.
+To get setup, follow the commands below:

 ```sh
 # Create a new virtual environment in this directory